Sen-Feng/ICASSP-MSF/README.md

-# COForest demo code for the paper "Learning Order Forest for Qualitative-Attribute Data Clustering"
+# MSF demo code for the paper "Robust Qualitative Data Clustering via Learnable Metric Space Fusion"
 # Datasetscs
-Two demo datasets are located in the Data folder, i.e., CS, HF.
+	Ten demo datasets are located in the Data folder.
 # Code information
-All codes are written in Matlab.
+	All codes are written in PyCharm.
 The functionality of each section is as follows:
-The Metrics folder contains code for evaluating clustering performance.
-The COForest_alg folder contains the code details of the COForest algorithm.
+	The CODE folder contains the code details of the MSF algorithm.
-The initialize.m file initialize \mathbf{Q}.
-The COForest_main.m file is the main algorithm of the COForest algorithm and implements the outer loop of the COForest algorithm.
-The ICOF.m file implements the inner loop function of the COForest algorithm.
-The Order_Tree_construct.m file and the TreeStruct_DistMtx.m file implement the Order forest construct and the functions of constructing the tree distance matrix, respectively.
-Finally, the Execute_Clustering.m file is the execution file of the entire COForest algorithm on the given data set.
+	The MSF file is the execution file of the entire algorithm.
+The Metric_func file is the file for metric weight and metric fusion.
+The Weight file is a file that measures metric performance and assigns weights.
+UDM, CBDM, and EBDM are the base metrics we use.
+The Other_duc file contains some algorithms such as initialization and Adam algorithm.
+The information of the last ten data sets is placed in the datasets file.
 # How to run
-	Just add all files to the run path, and run the Execute_Clustering.m file, the results will be seen in the command line window.
+	Just add all files to the run path, and run the MSF.py file, the results will be seen in the command line window.
 # Please cite the paper if the codes are helpful for your research.
 Citation information is provided below for the convenience of readers.

 General citation:
-Mingjie Zhao, Sen Feng, Yiqun Zhang, Mengke Li, Yang Lu, and Yiu-ming Cheung, "Learning Order Forest for Qualitative-Attribute Data Clustering ", Proceedings of the 27-th Europen Conference on Artificial Intelligence (ECAI'2024), Santiago de Compostela, October 19-24, 2024.
+Sen Feng, Mingjie Zhao, Zhanpei Huang, Yuzhu Ji, Yiqun Zhang, and Yiu-Ming Cheung, "Robust Qualitative Data Clustering via Learnable Metric Space Fusion", Proceedings of the 2025 IEEE International Conferenceon Acoustics, Speech, and Signal Processing (ICASSP'2025), Hyderabad, India, April 06-11, 2025.

 Latex citation:
-@inproceedings{zhao24Coforest,
-  title={Learning Order Forest for Qualitative-Attribute Data Clustering}, author={Mingjie Zhao, Sen Feng, Yiqun Zhang, Mengke Li, Yang Lu, and Yiu-ming Cheung}, booktitle={Proceedings of the 27-th Europen Conference on Artificial Intelligence}, year={2024}
+@inproceedings{feng25MSF,
+  title={Robust Qualitative Data Clustering via Learnable Metric Space Fusion}, author={Sen Feng, Mingjie Zhao, Zhanpei Huang, Yuzhu Ji, Yiqun Zhang, and Yiu-Ming Cheung,}, booktitle={ICASSP 2025-2025 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)}, year={2025}
 }
 ____________________
 All rights reserved.